 - Household management if your loved one will live at home

 Consult your local Area on Aging or hospital’s social work department for recommendations and help finding resources in your community.
 If you haven’t already done so, you may want to talk to an attorney about estate planning and legal documents, such as living wills and advance directives, to ensure your loved one’s wishes are respected and financial matters are protected if the cognitive impairment progresses.

 Finally, be intentional about caring for yourself.
 Look into respite care and talk to other family members and friends who can support you.
 Schedule time for exercise and pursuing your own hobbies and interests, even if it’s just 20 minutes a day spent walking outdoors or reading a favorite book, and make sure you get enough rest.
 Caregivers are at an increased risk for depression and chronic health conditions, so be sure to get regular checkups and preventive care.

 Does your loved one have Medicare coverage?
 For help navigating plan options that might be a good fit, you can use the links below to get an email with personalized plan options or set up an appointment to speak by phone.
 If you’d rather get started browsing right away, just click the Compare Plans button on this page.
-Or, to speak with a licensed insurance agent during our business hours, just call 1-844-847-2660 (TTY users can call 711), 8AM to 8PM ET, Monday through Friday.

 For more information on caring for someone with cognitive impairment: